Italy's Leonardo in surprise U-turn on U.S. unit listing

 The IPO was meant to provide fresh financial resources for Leonardo, which saw its net debt increase to 3.3 billion euros last year, from 2.8 billion euros in 2019.

-The group is sitting on a large buffer of liquidity but with the airline sector hurting from the pandemic, demand is down and its Aerostructures division is expected to absorb 350-400 million euros of cash in 2021.
+The group is sitting on a large buffer of liquidity but with the airline sector hurting from the pandemic, demand is down and its Aerostructures division is expected to absorb 350 million to 400 million euros of cash in 2021.

-Additional reporting by Cristina Carlevaro, editing by Agnieszka Flak and Jason Neely
+Additional reporting by Cristina Carlevaro, editing by Agnieszka Flak, Jason Neely and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.